EECS-NTNU/pes-model/README.md

 # PES-model

-This repository contains the source code for PES model, An Energy and Throughput Model for Energy Harvesting IoT Systems.
-Periodic Energy Har- vesting Systems (PES) model enables developers to explore energy versus throughput trade-offs early in the design process.
+This repository contains the source code for the PES model, An Energy and Throughput Model for Energy Harvesting IoT Systems.
+The Periodic Energy Harvesting Systems (PES) model enables developers to explore energy versus throughput trade-offs early in the design process.

-The README briefly describes how to use PES across different IoT benchmarks used to validate PES.
+The README briefly describes how to use PES across different IoT benchmarks.
 The repository includes these files :
 - PES_Model.py : Models the energy consumed by an IoT application during different states and predicts the number of shutdowns due to insufficient energy.
-- config.py : Contains collection of average harvesting power, wake up and shutdown threshols and system specific energy and power consumption constants.
+- config.py : Contains a collection of average harvesting power, wake up and shutdown thresholds, and system specific energy and power consumption constants.
-- Benchmarks.py : Includes IoT benchmarks and their specefic configuration.
+- Benchmarks.py : Includes IoT benchmarks and their specific configuration.
-- runme.py : Run PES model for specefic benchmark.
+- runme.py : Run PES model for a specific benchmark.

 # Setting up PES model